 Or like Stephanie:

 …our Experience Grand Rapids guide, who not only planned an exceptional experience but also did little things like, lend me her bike when the rental bike was just a tiny bit too tall.
-I would have been okay, but I was far more comfortable on hers.
+I would have been okay, but I was far more comfortable with hers.

-Like Abby, who drove me from the Blue Bridge to our murals and when all was said and done, she drove me back to my hotel so I wouldn’t have to call a cab or other transportation!
+Like Abby, who drove me from the Blue Bridge to our murals, and when all was said and done, she drove me back to my hotel so I wouldn’t have to call a cab or other transportation!

 And like Derek.
 We hadn’t seen each other in 3 years but it didn’t matter.

-We spent a wonderful day in his hometown, brunching at Linear, getting educated and being silly at the Gerald R. Ford Presidential Museum (visit here, it is fantastic!) and walking around just catching up.
+We spent a wonderful day in his hometown, brunching at Linear, getting educated, and being silly at the Gerald R. Ford Presidential Museum (visit here, it is fantastic!) and walking around just catching up.
 No strings attached, no drama, all friendship.

 It is warm, kind-hearted, generous people like Stephanie, Abby, and Derek that make Grand Rapids great.
 And if that isn’t enough to tempt you to visit, there are amazing outdoor recreation, good food, and great beer!

 How about you?
 Have you been to Grand Rapids?
 Would you consider a trip?
 If you’ve been, what was your favorite part?
 I’m heading back, so do you have any recommendations?
 Do share!
 Do tell!